D067659/tpmc_documentation/technical_documentation/service_provider.md

 	]
 }
 ```
 4) Now we can use the same external API as before by transforming the *company_name* value to the stock symbol of the corresponding company by using another function called *retrieve_company_symbol*.
-The specification of this function is not depicted here but is given in the directory XXX.
+The specification of this function is not depicted here but can be found [here](exemplary_function_fixtures/retrieve_company_symbol.txt).
 Therefore, we add another API (which we set as the new preferred one) which allows to execute this function if the company name is given via a **POST** request to the **manage_apis** endpoint:
 ```
 {
 	"function_name":"stock_price",